 - 1. Minimum of 67 total semester credit hours as outlined - 2.
-Grade of C or higher in all BUS AS core courses - 3.
+Grade of C or higher in all core courses - 3.
 Cumulative grade-point average of 2.0 or higher; (A 2.5 GPA or higher is recommended) - 4.
-See page 149 for specifics on the religion requirements for this degree - 5.
+Complete Book of Mormon I or II, plus 6 additional credits of Religion - 5.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation. - 6.
 The four-year institutions in Utah require students to achieve various computer competencies for transferring to their respective institutions.
 You must have a B-or higher grade in IT 201 in order to establish the required computer competences for transfer.